jostylr/role-dnd-hybrid/src/rules.md

 cast if it is above the MP level of the spell.
 So casting a 3rd level spell requires expending 8 MP and rolling above an 8.

+### Learning Spells

+To learn a spell takes `50*MP` hours.
+These are actual study hours, not experience.

+If one has a spellbook or scrolls, one can memorize for the day those spells, spending 3 minutes per MP to study them.
+This time can count for the studying to ultimately memorize them.
+This adds an extra challenge when casting of 2 points.

+When learning spells that are similar, the cost can be reduced by half the cost of the similar known spell.
+If the spells is a direct augmentation of another spell (such as delayed fireball is of fireball), then the cost of the easier spell can be deducted from the cost of the higher spell.

+If one tries to cast a spell that is unfamiliar and unprepared, then the complexity is tripled for the purposes of the spell check.

 ### Failed Casting

 If a spell is not cast successfully, the effects are dependent on the severity